-The attacks in the area continued as a major campaign by Loyalists and Native Americans allied with the British devastated the small communities on the northern and western branches of the Susquehanna River.
+The attacks in the area continued as a significant campaign by Loyalists and Native Americans allied with the British devastated the small communities on the northern and western branches of the Susquehanna River.
 June 10, 1778, has been called the “bloodiest day” in the history of Lycoming County, with three separate attacks on parties of settlers.
-In the early summer of 1778 news came of a group of Native American warriors, perhaps accompanied by Loyalist and British soldiers, heading for the West Branch Susquehanna River valley to destroy all the settlements there.
+In the early summer of 1778, news came of a group of Native American warriors, perhaps accompanied by Loyalist and British soldiers, heading for the West Branch Susquehanna River valley to destroy all the settlements there.

 Most of the settlers relocated to Fort Augusta at the confluence of the North and West Branches of the Susquehanna River, while their abandoned houses and farms were all burnt.
-Less than a month after the evacuation, troops were sent back to Fort Muncy and scouting parties were sent out to see what damage had been done.
+Less than a month after the evacuation, troops were sent back to Fort Muncy, and scouting parties were sent out to see what damage had been done.
 They found the cabins and barns of the settlers burned and their crops greatly damaged.
-At Fort Antes, they found the mill and outbuildings burned and the embers yet smoking, showing that the Indians had just been there before them.
-The fort itself; however, was still standing, as the stout oaken timbers of the stockade did not burn easily.
+At Fort Antes, they found the mill and outbuildings burned and the embers smoking, showing that the Indians had just been there before them.
+The fort itself was still standing, as the stout oaken timbers of the stockade did not burn easily.
 The only other building to survive was the Wallis House.
 The property losses were estimated at £40,000, and there were more deaths among the settlers.
 Colonel Samuel Hunter, the commander of Fort Augusta, was roundly criticized for ordering the evacuation.
 Many at the time felt that military assistance would have allowed the settlers to withstand the attackers.

 Colonel Henry Antes and his family fled with the rest of the fugitives in obedience to the orders of Colonel Hunter, but he was among the first to return to look after his property.
-Soon after the return of peace in the area, he rebuilt his mill and for years it was the only one in that section of the valley to supply the settlers with flour.
+Soon after the return of peace in the area, he rebuilt his mill, and for years it was the only one in that section of the valley to supply the settlers with flour.
 His old stockade was allowed to fall into decay, and it soon became a ruin.
 In 1782, Colonel Antes was chosen sheriff of Northumberland County.
 He became governor of Pennsylvania in 1808 and served until 1817 – three terms.
 He also acquired considerable land on Antes Creek and made many improvements.
-He died May 18, 1820, at the age of 83.
+He died on May 18, 1820, at the age of 83.

 He was buried in the graveyard near his famous fortification.
 Today, the site of the fort is in a cultivated field.
 A historic marker commemorates the site.
-It is located at Jersey Shore, Pennsylvania across the West Branch Susquehanna River from Nippenose Township.
+It is located at Jersey Shore, Pennsylvania, across the West Branch Susquehanna River from Nippenose Township.